 Vista Center for the Blind and Visually Impaired ("Vista Center" or the "Organization") is a California nonprofit corporation chartered on February 21, 1945.
 Its purpose is to provide vision loss rehabilitation programs for clients in Santa Clara, San Mateo, San Benito and Santa Cruz counties with severe vision loss, including evaluation, counseling, education and training.
 The Organization's primary source of support and revenue is from contributions and program service fees.
-During the year ended June 30, 2022, Vista Center served more than 3,500 clients and their families throughout four counties in Northern California.
+During the year ended June 30, 2020, Vista Center served more than 3,235 clients and their families throughout four counties in Northern California.

 On November 19, 2018, Santa Clara Valley Blind Center, Inc. ("the Blind Center") merged into Vista Center to operate as one organization to better provide services to those with vision loss in the San Jose Metropolitan Area.
 As a combined entity, Vista Center gained new and unique programs serving the visually impaired and space for capacity building.
-The excess of the fair value of the identifiable assets acquired over the fair value of the liabilities assumed was \$4,848,646.
+The excess of the fair value of the identifiable assets acquired over the fair value of the liabilities assumed was \$4,848,646 and was recognized and included on the statement of activities for the year ended June 30, 2019 as Inherent Contribution from Acquisition.